0xjarix/solidity-interview-questions/README.md

 9. What is the difference between transfer and transferFrom in ERC20?
     => with transfer, tokens can only be send from the caller to the 'to' address, whereas in traansferFrom, transfers of tokens can be made on behalf of an address provided you have their approval.
 10. Which is better to use for an address allowlist: a mapping or an array?
 Why?
     => A mapping because every address should be corresponded to a bool or enum to know if yes or not, x address is allowed.
+Mappings are more gas-efficient as we don't have to loop through all the addresses like we would do in an array.
 11. Why shouldn’t tx.origin be used for authentication?
     => Because tx.origin is not necessarily the caller of the function, it can be however, but since it's not always the case, it's better to use msg.sender.
 12. What hash function does Ethereum primarily use?